Poetry Readings at The Troubadour: 263-267 Old Brompton Road, London SW5

 mon 1 jul: magma #56 launch night with special guest, david morley

-With guest editors Julia Bird & Helen Mort, magma #56’s sure to dazzle, delight, & deliver (as every magma does) an evening of edgy, engaging, eclecticism. to the invariably capacity Coffee-House crowd: hear what’s going on in the metropolis’s major-est mag, discover the gems in the current issue (theme: ‘clothes: workwear to haute couture’,) meet the members of the magma team, discover new ‘showcase’ poets & listen to special guest David Morley, author of nine poetry collections & editor of six anthologies of new fiction and poetry.
-His next collection of poems is The Gypsy and the Poet, (Carcanet, 2013) with a New & Selected Poems due in 2014.
+With guest editors Julia Bird & Helen Mort, magma #56’s sure to dazzle, delight, & deliver (as every magma does) an evening of edgy, engaging, eclecticism. to the invariably capacity Coffee-House crowd: hear what’s going on in the metropolis’s major-est mag, discover the gems in the current issue (theme: ‘clothes: workwear to haute couture’,) meet the members of the magma team, discover new ‘showcase’ poets & listen to special guests David Morley, author of nine poetry collections & editor of six anthologies of new fiction and poetry.
+His next collection of poems is The Gypsy and the Poet, (Carcanet, 2013) with a New & Selected Poems due in 2014 and Eric Gregory Award-winner Jack Underwood who teaches at Goldsmiths College and at the Poetry School, co-edits Stop Sharpening Your Knives, & reviews for Poetry London & Poetry Review.

 mon 15 jul: simply red! themed end-of-season poetry-party